cleancoindev/wns/docs/deploying.rst

     });

-Once successfully mined, you will have a fresh ENS registry, whose root node is owned by the account that created the transaction (in this case, the first account on your node).
-This account has total control over the ENS registry - it can create and replace any node in the entire tree.
+Once successfully mined, you will have a fresh WNS registry, whose root node is owned by the account that created the transaction (in this case, the first account on your node).
+This account has total control over the WNS registry - it can create and replace any node in the entire tree.

 For instructions on how to interact with the registry, see :ref:`interacting`.

 Deploying a registrar
 ---------------------

-A registrar is a contract that has ownership over a node (name) in the ENS registry, and provides an interface for users to register subnodes (subdomains).
+A registrar is a contract that has ownership over a node (name) in the WNS registry, and provides an interface for users to register subnodes (subdomains).
 You can deploy a registrar on any name; in this example we'll deploy a simple first-in-first-served registrar for the root node.

-To deploy a first-in-first-served registrar on the root node of an ENS registry you control, execute this code in an Ethereum console:
+To deploy a first-in-first-served registrar on the root node of an WNS registry you control, execute this code in an Ethereum console:

 ::